 The Book of Ben Kathryn seems to add to this parallelism by suggesting that just as the early Christian movement found few supporters among the Jews (compared to the movement’s success among Ephraim and the Gentiles)—so too has the reverse order restorative work among Ephraim & the Christian Gentiles found few followers compared to what will come from Judah and Islam.

 Despite very small doctrinal differences, one of the most catching aspects of the Ben Kathryn revelation is its style.
-Just as early Latter-day Saints were given the smell test to help detect true revelations from false (D&C 67:5–8 teaches that “true revelations” are given in a poetic form difficult for men or false spirits in the lower heavens to replicate), so also is the language of the Book of Ben Kathryn unparalleled.
+As an avid reader of supposed “revelations”, I am reminded of D&C 67:5–8 which teaches that “true revelations” are given in a poetic form difficult for men or false spirits in the lower heavens to replicate.
+In my experienced opinion, apart from the Bible and eastern Sacred Texts the language of the Book of Ben Kathryn is unparalleled.
 Likewise its references and allusions to Old Testament prophecy are unlike anything I have ever read.

 5 Wonder of wonders, saith my soul.
 Wonder of wonders moveth my tongue.
 Who is like unto the LORD our God?
 I have seen the great King, he who is BEING.
 I am speechless.
 There are no words.
 Groanings of my soul cannot form them.
 Behold, burnings in mine heart cannot materialize words.
 What a wonder that he should breathe into man his spirit!
 Yea, I live because of the LORD, because of his burning fire.
 No heart can bear the compassion of his ways.
 I see no son of flesh who can stand before an ounce of his glory.